RicardoRamautar/Computer-Vision/README.md

 # Training and Testing
 The `Train_and_Test.ipynb` notebook is what we ran to train and test YOLO v3 and YOLO v3-Tiny.

 To recreate what we did, download [this](https://drive.google.com/file/d/1lNFxCJUVNRtA3umNjn6aJpXLx2sqS4JH/view?usp=sharing) zip file containing all the necessary weights, configs, and the dataset that we created.
+Make sure that you put this zip file in the same folder as this readme.
 Next, simply run `Train_and_Test.ipynb`.